Best Cheap Health Insurance for Young Adults

 You can stay on your parents' health insurance plan until you are 26.
 But if you need to get your own coverage before then, these companies are a good place to start.

-Our experts also considered the size of each company's doctor network.
+ValuePenguin also considered the size of each company's doctor network.
 Because young adults may be traveling for school and work, it's important for plans to be widely accepted.
 Finally, we reviewed the mobile tools for each company to see how easy it was to access plan information digitally.

 Best and cheapest health insurance for young adults

-Blue Cross Blue Shield, Kaiser Permanente and Oscar are the best health insurance companies for young adults.
+Blue Cross Blue Shield, Kaiser Permanente and Oscar are the best cheap health insurance companies for young adults.

-A Bronze plan costs an average of $388 per month for a 21-year-old.
-Bronze plans are a good option for most young adults.
-These plans have cheaper monthly rates than other plan tiers, but they require you to pay for more of your medical care yourself.
+A Bronze plan, which is a good option for most young adults, costs an average of $388 per month for a 21-year-old.
+These plans have cheaper monthly rates than other plan tiers.

-Find Cheap Health Insurance in Your Area
+Cheap medical insurance for young adultsFind Cheap Health Insurance Quotes in Your Area

 Cheap medical insurance for young adults